ooni/ooni.org/content/post/ooni-dev-and-hackathon-2016.md

 In addition to [OONI Explorer](https://explorer.ooni.torproject.org/world/), OONI’s network measurements are published in [JSON format](https://measurements.ooni.torproject.org/).
-One of our priorities though is to also build an API to the measurements to enable data analysis, allowing users to query the API to retrieve measurements based on certain characteristics (to query, for example, all anomalous measurements).
+One of our priorities though is to also build an API to the measurements that enables data analysis, allowing users to query the API to retrieve measurements based on certain characteristics (to query, for example, all anomalous measurements).